Buenos Aires Great Southern Railway: Preliminary studies

 The market of Plaza Constitución in Buenos Aires was served by carts coming from the South of the province that crossed the Riachuelo through the "Puente de Gálvez".
-As this transport was too costly, the products could not be carried on very long distances.
+This transport was too costly besides being slow, thus the products could not be carried on very long distances.
 In 1860, 7,416 carts with wool and leather had arrived to Constitución (each vehicle had a capacity of 25 100 kg packages).

 The state of passenger transport was similar.
 The carriages made three trips per month to Lobos, Cañuelas, 25 de Mayo, Saladillo and Dolores, two trips per month to Tandil and Lobería and just one to Bahía Blanca.
 The carriages were accompanied by "cuarteadores" that helped them to cross rivers and streams.
-There also were intermediate stops such as "La Botica", a pulpería in Lomas de Zamora of Greater Buenos Aires.
+There also were intermediate stops such as "La Botica", a grocery store (pulpería) in Lomas de Zamora of Greater Buenos Aires.